bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

 Step 3: Add the New MongoDB Instance to the Existing Replica Set
 ----------------------------------------------------------------

-Note that by ``replica set`` we are referring to the MongoDB replica set, and not to Kubernetes' ``ReplicaSet``.
+Note that by ``replica set``, we are referring to the MongoDB replica set, not a Kubernetes' ``ReplicaSet``.

-If you are not the administrator of an existing MongoDB/BigchainDB instance, you will have to coordinate offline with an existing administrator so that s/he can add the new MongoDB instance to the replica set.
-The means to achieve this is beyond the scope of this document.
+If you are not the administrator of an existing BigchainDB node, you will have to coordinate offline with an existing administrator so that they can add the new MongoDB instance to the replica set.

 Add the new instance of MongoDB from an existing instance by accessing the ``mongo`` shell.